“Is he reading from a female author or male author?” I asked a young woman nearby.

 Feminism comes from being female (There is no other way to frame it, by definition).
 Therefore, it must come to be recognized that the female spirit is different from the male spirit.
 Not at odds, but different.
 The feminine is here to complement and balance the male’s tendency, which, Jai describes, as being for individualism and capitalism, ie owning things, buying and selling things, making things.

-You can see now that asking Why females should try to distance society from individualism and capitalism uncovers our true natures: The nurturing, sensitive, relationship-building, maintenance-mindset of the female.
+Asking Why females should try to distance society from individualism and capitalism uncovers our true natures: The nurturing, sensitive, relationship-building, maintenance-mindset of the female.
 And the male nature that is less personal, less sensitive, and more about economy and production.

 These are generalizations, but they are from scientific studies that show the sexes are indeed different in their emotional IQ’s and their ability to relate to others in social interactions: Females simply connect better than males.
 Their ability to empathize makes them better nurturers.
 The male’s lack of empathy makes them better killers.
 (Look at prison populations and this becomes immediately apparent)